-5. Stakeholders Relationship Committee
+5. Stakeholders Relationship Committee Terms of Reference

 The Stakeholders Relationship Committee ('SRC') looks into various aspects of interest of shareholders.
 The Committee ensures in servicing and protecting the interests of shareholders, maintaining cordial investor relations and overseeing the mechanism to review and redress investors' grievances.